 Parking is available at the Angel Mounds Interpretive Center.

 Receive $1 off of regular admission with a group of 15 or more.

 Interested in scheduling a group/school tour?
 Special rates are available for groups of 10 or more and for school groups.
 Call 812.853.3956 to schedule your visit.

-Academic topics covered include prehistoric Native American culture (Mississippian ca. 1000-1400 A.D.), archaeology, nature, star lore.
+Academic topics covered include prehistoric Native American culture (Mississippian ca. 1000-1400 A.D.), archaeology, nature and star lore.

-MoundQuest - Take a walk in Mississippian footsteps in this guided tour of the ancient village site.
+MoundQuest - Walk in Mississippian footsteps in this guided tour of the ancient village site.
 Grades 3-12.

 Indiana’s Original River Town - Learn about Mississippian culture and test your skills as an archaeologist!
 Grades 3-12.

 Can You Dig It? - Participate in a simulation of an excavation and learn skills used by archaeologists to discover facts about ancient cultures.